poppins/poppins/README.md

 * Version: Puppet version 0.1

 ### Install ###
+STEP 1
-* Step 1.
-Download the source code with the hg command. hg clone https://bitbucket.org/poppins/poppins /opt/poppins
+Download the source code with the hg command.
-* Step 2.
+    hg clone https://bitbucket.org/poppins/poppins /opt/poppins
+STEP 2
 Make a link to init.php in /usr/local/bin.
     ln -s /opt/poppins/init.php /usr/local/bin/poppins
-* Step 3.
+STEP 3
 Verify if the timezone is configured correctly in the php.ini file in the /etc directory.
+For example:
-For example: date.timezone = Europe/Brussels
+    date.timezone = Europe/Brussels
+STEP 4
-* Step 4.
-Make sure following packages are installed on local machine: hg, php5-cli (Debian) or php-cli (RedHat), rsync, ssh, grep, gzip.
+Make sure following packages are installed on local machine:
+    hg, php5-cli (Debian) or php-cli (RedHat), rsync, ssh, grep, gzip.
+STEP 5
-* Step 5.
-Make sure following packages are installed on remote machine: rsync, ssh, grep, aptitude (Debian) or yum-utils/rpm (Red Hat).
+Make sure following packages are installed on remote machine:
+    rsync, ssh, grep, aptitude (Debian) or yum-utils/rpm (Red Hat).
-* Step 6.
+STEP 6
 Establish a passwordless ssh login to the client using ssh-keygen.
-* Step 7.
+STEP 7
 Verify the installation.
     poppins -v

 ### Configuration ###